 - Visit any seven STATE memorial sites to receive a Finisher’s certificate.

 - Trophies are awarded to the first three riders to visit all seven memorials in a state, or all sites in a region (Dakotas, New England, Mid-Atlantic).

-Visiting 8 bonus locations, even if they are for the most part “just off the highway” will, in theory, help get me into rally mode, and let me practice balance enduring the hours of riding slab with navigating smaller roads, side streets, and towns, figuring out bonus details, getting stops properly documented, etc.. and also crucial practice time with the digital camera that is required by the IBR; cellphone camera use isn’t prohibited, but the rules do make it a burden, so with a fully charged, new-to-me digital camera and bags packed for 6-7 long weeks on the road, I was on my way early on a Friday morning before dawn.
+Visiting 8 bonus locations, even if they are for the most part “just off the highway” will, in theory, help get me into rally mode, and let me practice balance enduring the hours of riding slab with navigating smaller roads, side streets, and towns, figuring out bonus details, getting stops properly documented, etc.. and also get some crucial practice time with the digital camera that is required by the IBR; cellphone camera use isn’t prohibited, but the rules do make it a burden, so with a fully charged, new-to-me digital camera and bags packed for 6-7 long weeks on the road, I was on my way early on a Friday morning before dawn.

 I crossed the Columbia River and climbed up out of the gorge, riding straight into the sun.. oh well, at least there wasn’t any wind this morning, and the forecast was for clear skies and warm-but-not-hot temps all weekend long.

 1) WA3 - Ephrata, WA

 This granite memorial pays tribute to residents of Grant County whose lives were lost in the Vietnam War.